E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/OpenQubit/readme.rst

 Before applying the patch LocConQubit code has to be installed  and tested.
 For the installation and testing of LocConQubit code see the corresponding :ref:`documentation <LocConQubit>`.
-`git <https://git-scm.com/>`_ has to be also installed.
+`Git <https://git-scm.com/>`_ has to be also installed.
 The OpenQubit patch should be downloaded from the repository_ and made available to insert it into the directory containing the LocConQubit module.
 In the directory containing the branch with the LocConQubit module the installation of the OpenQubit is performed by applying the OpenQubit patch.
-It is advise to make a new branch from the master branch first.
+It is advised to make a new branch from the master branch first.
 The installation should be made by following these instructions: